 - Hot sauce to taste

-- Cut up the chicken as much as you prefer.
-Rub the chicken pieces with 1 tablespoon Jamaican curry powder and salt and pepper to taste.
+- Cut up the chicken and add it to a mixing bowl.
+Rub the chicken pieces with curry powder, adobo seasonings, allspice, dried thyme, and salt and pepper to taste.

-- Stir in the coconut milk (if using), chicken broth, tomato paste (if using) and potatoes.
+- Stir in the coconut milk or chicken broth, potatoes and carrots.
 Taste and adjust with salt, pepper and hot sauce to your personal tastes.
+Add a few sprigs of fresh thyme here if you'd like.

-- Nestle the seared chicken back into the pan with the curry sauce and reduce the heat.
-Simmer for 30 minutes, or until the chicken is fall-off-the-bone tender and cooked through.
+- Bring to a boil, then cover and reduce the heat.
+Simmer for 20-30 minutes, or until the vegetables are softened and the chicken is fall-off-the-bone tender and cooked through.
 It should measure 165 degrees F internal when measured with a meat thermometer.

 - Serve!
-I like to garnish mine with fresh chopped parsley, red pepper flakes and chili slices.
+I like to garnish mine with fresh chopped parsley and red pepper flakes.